 ‘But Ife, you can’t understand.
 It’s impossible if you stay in a place like Lagos.’

 I can clearly relate.
 I worked in Lagos too.
-Many times I left home before 5:30 a.m and sometimes didn’t get home until late at night.
+Many times I’d leave home before 5:30 a.m and sometimes return very late at night.
+Weekends were my writing days.
+It was slow, I must confess but one way or the other, we managed to get some writing work done.
 The truth is, if you want this very bad, you’ll make out time for it.

-I remember reading a piece by Jerry Jenkins, the author of Left Behind Series, where he said he had to write every day from 9p.m to 12mindnight, after his family retired to bed.
+Most of the renowned authors I follow didn’t start out writing full time.
+Somehow, they figured out how to combine their day job with their writing career.
+I read a piece by Jerry Jenkins, the author of Left Behind Series.
+He wrote every day from 9p.m till midnight, after his family retired to bed.
 He was deeply committed to family time, but he had to make time for his writing assignments despite his busy day at work.

 Are you a writer?
 Do you mind sharing the things you do to improve your writing career?